michaelo-ponteski/Casino-Pointer-Palace/README.md

     ```

 ## WINDOWS:
+### MinGW GCC:
-1. If the build directory is not empty, remove all files from it.
+1. Create a build directory and if it is not empty, remove all files from it.
 2. Set the directory to the project root.
 3. In case of using MinGW, set the path to the MinGW bin directory in the system PATH.
 4. Make sure your MinGW is installed with the `mingw32-make` tool.